 Preparation of lysis buffer for bacterial DNA extraction:

-Only the TE buffer is sufficient to do so.
+Only the TE buffer is sufficient to lyse bacterial cell membrane.
 However, a pinch of SDS along with the TE buffer increases the yield.
 The composition of the lysis buffer for the bacterial cell is as followed,

 10% SDS (10 ml)